jimmybchopps/iac-demo/README.md

 ## Infrastructure as Code Demo

-A Hastily thrown together sample of using terraform to create infrastructure in AWS with Ansible used to provide further configuration in a dynamically built environment.
+A hastily thrown together sample of using terraform to create infrastructure in AWS with Ansible used to provide further configuration in a dynamically built environment.

 ## Install AWS CLI and configure